phase2/pattern-lab-workshop/problems/json/problem.md

-.mustache files provide the structure
-.json files provide the data
-.scss files provide the styling

 We have all these mustache files, but no data for them.
 So it's time to make our global json file!